abudesai/timeVAE/README.md

-# timeVAE for Synthetic Timeseries data generation
+# TimeVAE for Synthetic Timeseries data generation
 TimeVAE implementation in keras/tensorflow implementation of timevae:

 TimeVAE is used for synthetic time-series data generation.
 See paper: